General Host: 1950s and 1960s

 The company became the owners of Van de Kamp's in 1956 after the death of that bakery's founder.
 The purchase expanded General Baking to the west coast.
 By the 1960s, the company had increased competition due to other baking conglomerates and supermarkets that began installing on-site bakeries.

+By mid-1965, General Baking lost more than $1.86-million in the first half of the year and was taken over by the Goldfield Corporation, which was head by Richard C. Pistell.
+Under Pistell, General Baking was reorganized and company started to show a profit the following year.
+The company started to move away from its baking roots through diversification.
+The Van de Kamp name was being used on a new line of frozen foods and quality candies.

 Around 1966, General acquired two hotels located in Yellowstone Park, operated by the company's wholly owned subsidiary Yellowstone Park Company: Old Faithful Inn and Lake Hotel.

 By 1967, the company made a US$2 million profit off of US$155 million in sales.
+As a result of the company's expansion outside of the baking industry, General Baking rename itself General Host.

 In 1969, General and several other baking companies were found guilty of and fined in U.S. District Court for price fixing bread in the Philadelphia area, a practice that took place between 1964 and 1968, the indictment having been served 13 March 1968.

 The company continued acquiring properties in the 1970s, for instance acquiring a chain of pretzel stands, Hot Sam, which was started in Detroit by Russian immigrant Julius Young in 1966.

 With respect to governance, the company's president as of 1967 was Harris J. Ashton.
 Two years later, Richard Pistell was president, and Ashton would go on to become chairman of the company.